 A financially literate person understands about managing and accepting opportunity cost.

-For example, investing in high risk financial securities will bring potential high returns, but there is a risk of losing big as well if the company’s performance goes downhill due to unforeseen circumstances.
+For example, high risk financial securities can be high return investments to build wealth, but there is a risk of losing big as well if the company’s performance goes downhill due to unforeseen circumstances.

 The evaluation of risk-return trade-off will help a leader to weigh in the pros and cons of both risk profiles (considering the team’s risk profiles, ambitions, and loss reserves), seize new opportunities, and resolve complex issues and crises.